Notes on the Geography of Northern India: Delhi's Red Fort

 The Hall of Public Audience, or Diwan-i-Am.
 The lawn occupies what was the Am Khas, or Court of Public Audience.
 Commoners had access only this far.
 The Hall was for the nobility--and a hall to its left, or north, was reserved for the highest of them.

 The Diwan-i-Am is open on three sides and consists of nine bays, each of three engrailed arches.
 It looks barren, but the sandstone was formerly covered with white plaster (chunam) trimmed with floral-motif paintings.
 The hard surfaces were softened with canopies and tapestries, and they were floored with carpets.
-A gold railing divided the interior of the hall into spaces for nobles of higher and lower rank, while minor officials and commoners stood outdoors in the Am Khas,in which they were confined by a stone railing.
+A gold railing divided the interior of the hall into spaces for nobles of higher and lower rank, while minor officials and commoners stood outdoors in the Am Khas,to which they were confined by a stone railing.
 Canopies shaded the part of the Am Khas occupied by minor officials.

 The emperor's throne--the "seat of the Shadow of God"--was placed at the center of the building's one wall, and both Shah Jahan and Jahangir appeared on it daily.
 Aurangzeb (1618-1707) abandoned the practice because it was based on the (to him heretical) Hindu idea of darshan, or seeing (and being seen by) a god.
 The bench was for the vizier and it alone, along with the throne, is of marble in this otherwise sandstone building.
 The building is in good shape because Lord Curzon, the most imperious of the viceroys, ordered the restoration of both throne and hall.